This is the EIB Network, where we serve humanity simply by showing up.

 There's a budget vote at 3 o'clock.

-By the way, Richard Luger, Republican Indiana, who faces a Tea Party backed challenge in his primary in 2012, has withdrawn his stated opposition to house pass spending cuts.
+By the way, Richard Luger, Republican Indiana, who faces a Tea Party-backed challenge in his primary in 2012, has withdrawn his stated opposition to House pass spending cuts.

-The Republican plan to cut an additional $57 billion from the 2011 budget, so Senator Luger's flip-flopped, apparently feeling the heat of a Tea Party challenger.
+So Senator Luger's flip-flopped, apparently feeling the heat of a Tea Party challenger.

 He's not mentioned, by the way, but still is.